-Available in both English- and Spanish-language versions, Apartments.com is one of the most extensive search engines out there for rental listings.
-You can get highly specific by filtering price range, apartment type, and features like “income-restricted apartments” and “elevator buildings.”
+Available in both English- and Spanish-language versions, Apartments.com is one of the most extensive search engines out there for apartment listings.
+Apartment hunters can get highly specific by filtering rental price range, apartment type, and features like low income, is furnished, or has an elevator.

-Though you can’t search for options by neighborhood, you can use the keyword search or draw out borders on the map view with the Polygon tool.
-Plus, the “Plan Commute” feature allows you to choose how long you want the commute (from your apartment to your job) to be, either by car, bike, or public transportation.
+Though you can’t search for options by neighborhood, you can use the keyword search or draw out borders on the map view with the Polygon tool on this apartment finder.
+Plus, the “Plan Commute” feature allows you to choose how long you want the commute (from your apartment complex to your job) to be, either by car, bike, or public transportation.

 RentHop serves most major cities in the US and offers a good range of filters.
 In a list or drag-and-zoom map view interface, you can conduct a granular apartment search for any neighborhood.
-For every listing, RentHop calculates a “HopScore,” an assessment based on the freshness, listing quality, and property manager reputation.
-If that’s not enough, you can opt for a “Price Comparison,” which compares the rent of that listing to median rents for similar apartments in the same area.
+For every apartment listing, RentHop calculates a “HopScore,” an assessment based on the rental property freshness, listing quality, and property manager reputation.
+If that’s not enough, you can opt for a “Price Comparison,” which compares the rent of that listing to median rents for property listings in the same area.

-Hotpads may be one of the friendliest and most in-depth search engines for rentals across the country.
-You can set the basic filters, including price range, apartment size, and rental type (regular, sublet, room for rent).
-To dig deeper, you can use the keyword search or filter by amenities or the number of baths.
-There’s even a filter to view only listings with multiple photos.
+Hotpads may be one of the friendliest and most in-depth apartment search engines for rentals across the country.
+You can set the basic filters, including price range, apartment guide size, and rental type (regular, sublet, room for rent).
+To dig deeper among these available apartments, you can use the keyword search or filter by amenities or the number of baths.
+There’s even a filter to view only rental listings with multiple photos.

-Although Trulia is known as the leading site for buying or selling houses, the site also caters to renters.
-Especially if you’re drawn to a specific neighborhood or nook of a city, Trulia can help you find the little-known opportunities available there.
+Although Trulia is known as the leading site for buying or selling houses, the site also is a robust rental website.
+Especially if you’re drawn to a specific neighborhood or nook of a city, Trulia can help you find apartments in the little-known opportunities available there.
 You can narrow down your search and sorting options further based on the amenities, pricing, and square footage you need.

-Additionally, Trulia partners with local crime reporting agencies, which means users can get location-specific information regarding crime, schools, and local non-discrimination housing laws.
+Additionally, Trulia is also an apartment finder that partners with local crime reporting agencies, which means users can get location-specific information regarding crime, schools, and local non-discrimination housing laws, ensuring you are looking in safe areas, whether you want a place in New York City, Washington DC, or even San Diego.
 Similar to Apartments.com, you can set a maximum commute time or filter by options located “near transit.”